Employee Recognition Program

 - The selection committee will submit their recommendation for the top three nominees in each award category to the Executive Leadership Cabinet for final review at least 30 days from the expected date of the award.
 From the top three nominees, the Cabinet will recommend a recipient for each award to the President for approval.
 The Cabinet may request additional information in support of the recommendations.

 - Upon approval by the President, the selection committee will provide the name of the recipient for the award and a copy of the recipient’s nomination form to the Staff Council Employee Recognition Committee.
-All nomination forms will be returned to Human Resources to be maintained as reference for future review.
+All nomination forms will be returned to Employee Services to be maintained as reference for future review.
 Following notification, the Employee Recognition Committee will coordinate the announcement and celebration of the award in collaboration with the President’s Office.

 Award Criteria Review